 Mary-Lou Elliott is a devout Catholic and active member of the Parish of SS Peter and Paul in Combe Down.
 She is employed by the NHS as a registered midwife with interest and experience in child protection.
 She currently serves as the link governor for children with special educational needs.

-Tish Bourke is a Higher Education Policy Advisor at the Higher Education Funding Council for England, advising on assessing the quality and standards of higher education.
+Tish Bourke is a Senior Executive Officer in the office of the Regional Schools Commissioner for the South-West, in the DfE, where she is Deputy Lead for BANEs.
 Prior to being governor at St John’s, Tish was vice-chair of First Step Children’s Centre.
-Tish is a parishoner at St. Alpheges Church and has two children at St. John’s.
+Tish is a parishoner at St. Alphege’s Church and has two children at St. John’s.

 Karen Neate is a foundation governor and an active member of St Alphege's parish.
 Karen is a unit leader for 39th Bath St Alphege Rainbows.
 Karen has a close affinity with St John's School: her dad was a pupil, Karen was a pupil, two of her children have passed through the school and her third child is currently in Reception.
 Karen works in Bristol for Defence Business Services where she specialises in payroll.

 Michèle Tayler is married with one son.
 She lived in the Bath area for some time before moving into the city and now worships at a local Catholic Church.
 Michèle works as a speech & language therapist, and has had experience working with both children and adults.